dhis2/notes/decisions/2020/10/28-frontend-initiatives.md

 Four working groups in May:

 *   _Independent app releases_: good progress

 *   _PWA offline support_: put off to after 2.35

 *   _Platform improvements_: main one with progress, converted several apps to the platform, progressive modernization working well, moving away from d2

     Some challenges related to d2, and replacing d2-ui components, gradual migration may be possible with the d2 runtime adapter.
 Hard to replace when using the d2 models.

-	Testing and automation, more getting involved.
+    There is good progress on testing and test automation, more people are getting involved.

-	Porting d2-ui to ui.
+    There is some movement on porting d2-ui components to UI.

-	Plugin builds initiative restart, move from mono to single repo, multiple outputs.
+    Plugin builds initiative restart, to enable a move from mono to single repo with multiple outputs.

-	i18n, caching, and performance, work has started.
+    i18n, caching, and performance: work has started.

-*	_Developer evangelism_: academy in August, went well, some wrap up and clean up, new one coming, looking at a developer advocate position
+*   _Developer evangelism_: academy in August.
+Went well, some wrap up and clean up to do before the new one coming in early 2021.

+    Looking at a hiring for a developer advocate position

 ### Feature toggling working group